Last Updated on

 - The colors should enhance your art not distract it.

 - The font should be easy to read.
-Fancy fonts might look nice, but you will discourage reader by making it difficult to read.
+Fancy fonts might look nice, but you will discourage the reader by making it difficult to read.
 Keep in mind people will be reading your posts on different devices.

 - Try to stick with Serif fonts like Times New Roman, Palatino, Georgia, Garamond, Courier, and Bookman.